clusterinthecloud/docs/source/ansible.rst

 To follow the progress, you can look at the file ``ansible-pull.log`` in ``opc``'s home directory.

-You can keep on running ``finish`` until all nodes have finished configuring.
+You can keep on running trying to run ``finish`` until all nodes have finished configuring.
 Once they have, you need to tell the system about what user accounts you want to create.

 Copy the ``users.yml.example`` file to ``users.yml``: